securego/gosec/README.md

 ### Dependencies

-gosec will fetch automatically the dependencies of the code which is being analyzed when go module isturned on (e.g.` GO111MODULE=on`).
+gosec will fetch automatically the dependencies of the code which is being analyzed when go module is turned on (e.g.` GO111MODULE=on`).
 If this is not the case, the dependencies need to be explicitly downloaded by running the `go get -d` command before the scan.

 ### Excluding test files and folders